ratatoskr-app/Grokking-System-Design/designs/twitter.md

 ## Requirements and Goals

-### Functional Requirements
+- **Functional Requirements**
-1. Users should be able to post new tweets.
+  - Users should be able to post new tweets.
-2. A user should be able to follow other users.
+  - A user should be able to follow other users.
-3. Users should be able to mark tweets as favorites.
+  - Users should be able to mark tweets as favorites.
-4. The service should be able to create and display a user’s timeline consisting of top tweets from all the people the user follows.
+  - The service should be able to create and display a user’s timeline consisting of top tweets from all the people the user follows.
-5. Tweets can contain photos and videos.
+  - Tweets can contain photos and videos.

-### Non-functional Requirements
+- **Non-functional Requirements**
-1. Our service needs to be highly available.
+  - Our service needs to be highly available.
-2. Acceptable latency of the system is 200ms for timeline generation.
+  - Acceptable latency of the system is 200ms for timeline generation.
-3. Consistency can take a hit (in the interest of availability); if a user doesn’t see a tweet for a while, it should be fine.
+  - Consistency can take a hit (in the interest of availability); if a user doesn’t see a tweet for a while, it should be fine.

-### Extended Requirements
+- **Extended Requirements**
-1. Searching for tweets.
+  - Searching for tweets.
-2. Replying to a tweet.
+  - Replying to a tweet.
-3. Trending topics – current hot topics/searches.
+  - Trending topics – current hot topics/searches.
-4. Tagging other users.
+  - Tagging other users.
-5. Tweet Notification.
+  - Tweet Notification.
-6. Who to follow?
+  - Who to follow?
 Suggestions?
-7. Moments.
+  - Moments.

 ### 3. Capacity Estimation and Constraints
-Let’s assume we have one billion total users with **200 million** daily active users (DAU).
-Also assume we have **100 million new tweets** every **day** and on average each **user follows 200 people.**

-**How many favorites per day?**
+- Assumption
+  - 200M DAU
-If, on average, each user favorites five tweets per day we will have:
+  - 100M new tweets per day
+  - User follows 200 people on average
-`200M users * 5 favorites => 1B favorites`
+  - User favorites 5/Day -> `200M users * 5 favorites => 1B favorites`

-**How many total tweet-views will our system generate?**
-Let’s assume on average a user visits their timeline two times a day and visits five other people’s pages.
-On each page if a user sees 20 tweets, then our system will generate 28B/day total tweet-views:
+  - User Visit timeline twice a day, 5 people's pages and 20 tweets

-`200M DAU * ((2 + 5) * 20 tweets) => 28B/day`
+    - `200M DAU * ((2 + 5) * 20 tweets) => 28B/day` tweet-views
+- Storage Estimations

-**Storage Estimates** Let’s say each tweet has 140 characters and we need two bytes to store a character without compression.
-Let’s assume we need 30 bytes to store metadata with each tweet (like ID, timestamp, user ID, etc.).
-Total storage we would need:
+  - 140 characters per tweet, 2 bytes without compression
+  - 30 bytes to store metadata (like ID, timestamp, user ID, etc)

-`100M * (280 + 30) bytes => 30GB/day`
+  - `100M * (280 + 30) bytes => 30GB/day`

-What would our storage needs be for five years?
-How much storage we would need for users’ data, follows, favorites?
-We will leave this for the exercise.
-Not all tweets will have media, let’s assume that on average every fifth tweet has a photo and every tenth has a video.
-Let’s also assume on average a photo is 200KB and a video is 2MB.
-This will lead us to have 24TB of new media every day.
+  - Media Storage ( 1/10 of tweets have Video of 2MB and 1/5 of tweets have Photo of 200KB)

-`(100M/5 photos * 200KB) + (100M/10 videos * 2MB) ~= 24TB/day`
+    - `(100M/5 photos * 200KB) + (100M/10 videos * 2MB) ~= 24TB/day`
+- Bandwidth Estimates

-**Bandwidth Estimates** Since total ingress is 24TB per day, this would translate into 290MB/sec.
+  - Since total ingress is 24TB per day => 290MB/sec.
-Remember that we have 28B tweet views per day.
-We must show the photo of every tweet (if it has a photo), but let’s assume that the users watch every 3rd video they see in their timeline.
-So, total egress will be:
+  - 28B tweet views per day ( 1/5 photos, 1/10 videos )
 ```
 (28B * 280 bytes) / 86400s of text => 93MB/s
 (28B/5 * 200KB ) / 86400s of photos => 13GB/S